How Sandra Oh Snuck A Massive Cameo Into "The Chair"

 Advertisement

-During the first episode, "Brilliant Mistake," Habi (played by Lee Ji-Yong) tells Ji-Yoon in the kitchen about concerns that his granddaughter JuJu's (Everly Carganilla) teachers have about her.
+During the first episode, "Brilliant Mistake," Ji-Yoon's Habi (a Korean nickname for "father," played by Lee Ji-Yong) tells Ji-Yoon in the kitchen about concerns that his granddaughter JuJu's (Everly Carganilla) teachers have about her.
 But before they even get to that, Ji-Yoon notices that her father still has an old picture of her and her ex on fridge.
 She rips it off and asks him to get rid of it.
 The exchange is only about a few seconds long, but eagle-eyed viewers might notice that the "ex" is the photo is none other than Hawaii-Five-O's Daniel Dae Kim.

 Yes, please take a moment to process that.
 That means that somewhere in the The Chair universe, Ji-Yoon aka Sandra Oh and Dr. Peter Seung aka Daniel-Freaking-Dae-Kim were together as a hot college professor couple, and now he's in Michigan teaching classes and being handsome and crying behind his handsome professor glasses as he pines over his ex-love.
 The spinoff truly writes itself.
 Oh, however shared with Refinery29 that casting Kim as Ji-Yoon's ex was basically a fluke.